2015 Mexican Grand Prix: Race

 Sebastian Vettel slowly moved up the field, running eleventh on lap 18, only to spin a lap later at turn seven, falling back to 16th.
 He subsequently complained about a flat spot on his tyre, but continued without pitting.
 On lap 20, Sergio Pérez made a pit stop for new tyres and a front wing adjustment.
-Since the stop took longer than expected, he rejoined just before Sainz, Jr., who used the momentum to pass Pérez into turn one.
+Since the stop took longer than expected, he rejoined just before Sainz Jr., who used the momentum to pass Pérez into turn one.
 Meanwhile, Räikkönen and Bottas were racing for sixth place.
 On lap 24, Bottas attacked around the outside into turn two, sticking to the inside line at the following corner, where Räikkönen did not back away and ran into the front-left of the Williams, breaking his own rear-right suspension and forcing him to retire on the spot, while Bottas was able to carry on.
 Rosberg came in for his scheduled pit stop on lap 27, while Hamilton waited two laps to follow suit, trying to get ahead.
 This proved unsuccessful, as he rejoined behind Rosberg after his stop on lap 29.
 On lap 35, Sergio Pérez attempted to overtake Carlos Sainz Jr. for ninth, who ran wide and kept his position.
 After his team radio informed him that he had done so by going off track, he handed the position to Pérez.
 Sebastian Vettel made a pit stop for a second time on lap 37 and rejoined in between the two Mercedes of Rosberg and Hamilton, albeit a lap down.
 He was told to let Hamilton go by as well some laps later.

 On lap 48, Mercedes changed strategies, bringing in both drivers for another tyre stop, much to the dismay of Lewis Hamilton, who complained to his team over the radio.
 Meanwhile, a fight developed between Massa and Ricciardo for fifth place, with the latter making the pass at the beginning of lap 53.
 On the same lap, Sebastian Vettel spun once more at turn seven, this time hitting the barriers, ending his race and bringing out the safety car.
 The double retirement marked the first time since the 2006 Australian Grand Prix that none of their cars were classified.
 During the caution period, the order stood as: Rosberg, Hamilton, Kvyat, Bottas, Ricciardo, Massa, Hülkenberg, Pérez, Verstappen and Grosjean.
 At the restart at the beginning of lap 58, Bottas made a move on Kvyat into turn one, taking third place.
+Nasr retired on the same lap due to a brake issue.
 Over the last laps of the race, Hamilton was able to close on Rosberg, as was Massa on the two Red Bull drivers ahead of him.
 However, neither were able to overtake, and Rosberg crossed the finish line to take victory, followed by Hamilton and Bottas.